julien6387/supvisors/supvisors/test/use_cases/scenario_2/scenario_2.rst

 Console side
 ************

-Now let's look at the console side.
+Now let's have a look at the console side.
 Like for the server configuration, all :program:`scen2_hci` must be available on all consoles to satisfy |Req 22 abbr|.
 Per definition, choosing one of the :program:`scen2_hci` is a way to choose the item to control.